 In April 2022, the Board of Directors canceled the prior stock repurchase program that commenced in July 2017 and authorized a new stock repurchase program allowing the repurchase of up to \$40.0 million worth of common stock.
-During the three months ended September 30, 2022, the Company repurchased and retired 285,644 shares of its common stock at an average price of \$10.65 per share, at a total cost of \$3.1 million (including a broker commission of \$0.03 per share).
+During the nine months ended March 31, 2023, the Company repurchased and retired 285,644 shares of its common stock at an average price of \$10.65 per share, at a total cost of \$3.1 million (including a broker commission of \$0.03 per share), with all such repurchases occurring in the Company's first quarter of fiscal year 2023.
 Repurchases under this program took place in the open market and were made under a Rule 10b5-1 plan.
 The repurchased shares of common stock were recorded as treasury stock and were accounted for under the cost method.
-As of September 30, 2022, approximately \$20.0 million remained available for stock repurchases pursuant to the board authorization.
+As of March 31, 2023, approximately \$20.0 million remained available for stock repurchases pursuant to the board authorization.